hard-nett/docs/developing/dapps/get_started/javascript.md

 # Querying Smart Contracts

 ::: warning
-Before we query smart contracts in localOsmosis we must [deploy one by following this guide](https://docs.osmosis.zone/developing/dapps/get_started/cosmwasm-localosmosis.html).
+Before we query smart contracts in LocalTerp-Core we must [deploy one by following this guide](https://docs.terp.network/developing/dapps/get_started/cosmwasm-localterp-core.html).
 :::

 Once you have deployed the smart contract you can get the `<CONTRACT-ID>` by running:

 ```
-osmosisd query wasm list-code
+terpdery wasm list-code
 ```

 ![](../../../assets/contracts-list.png)